mwhesse/whisper-assistant-vscode/README.md

    ```
 ## Running the Python App Outside Docker

-The Whisper Assistant API is now available as a standalone Python application that can be run outside of Docker.
+The WhisperX Assistant API is now available as a standalone Python application that can be run outside of Docker.
 This is useful for development, testing, or when you prefer not to use Docker.

 ### Python App Structure